discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Swap weapons.
 - <Skill name="Path of scars"/> -> <Skill name="Whirling defense"/>.

-Once MAMA hits 25% you can use <Skill name="Monarchs Leap"/> for a free leap away from the poison field and to get to the add faster.
+Once MAMA hits 25% you can use <Skill name="Monarchs Leap"/> for a free leap away from the poison field and get to the add faster.

 **3rd Add**
 - Resummon your <Skill id="12497"/> as it has probably died by now.